Arch Linux is not difficult to install. This guide will show you how to install Arch Linux with the GNOME Desktop Environment easily.

 2. Prepare Live Bootable USB

-Once your Arch Linux ISO file finishes downloading, you will have to create a live USB of Arch Linux from the ISO you just downloaded.
-There are many ways to prepare a live USB, one of them is by using the dd command.
+Once your Arch Linux ISO file finishes downloading, you can create a live USB from it.
+There are many ways to do this, one of the most common being to use the dd command.

-Alternatively, you can use applications such as Etcher or Ventoy, which are also good options for creating a bootable USB drive.
+Alternatively, you can use applications such as Etcher or Ventoy, which are good options for those who prefer a GUI.

 3. Boot Arch Linux from the Live USB

-Once you have properly booted into the Arch ISO, you should see something similar to the below image.
+Once you boot into Arch’s ISO, you should see a screen similar to the image below.

 4. Verify Connectivity to the Internet

-First of all, check the internet connection.
-To check internet connectivity, ping a website, as shown in the example below.
+First, check the internet connection.
+To do so, ping a website, as shown in the example below.

 5. Partition the Disk

 The next step in our Arch Linux installation guide is partitioning the hard drive.
-Here is where you will most likely find the most trouble if you are unfamiliar with partitioning tools such as fdisk
+Here is where you will likely find the most trouble if you are unfamiliar with partitioning tools such as fdisk or cfdisk.
+But don’t worry, it is easy, as you’ll see.

-For this guide, a virtual machine has been created with a blank 20GB hard disk identified by /dev/sda
+As you can see from the image above, for this guide, I created a virtual machine with a blank 20GB hard disk identified as “/dev/vda.”

 5.1 Create EFI System Partition

-from the bottom menu.
-You can navigate through the menu options using the Tab
+Then, with “Free Space” highlighted, hit “New” from the bottom menu.
+You can navigate the menu options using the “Tab” or arrow keys.

 You’ve finished configuring the EFI System partition.